FennStatistics/CAMtools_documentation/docs/Set up study.md

 Register
 --------

 You first apply (if you do not already have) for an account, log in with your credential and create an experiment using our dashboard.
+It is highly recommended to read the complete "General procedure" part before starting collecting data.

 General procedure